Statute Of Limitations / Michigan / Debt

 Warning!
 Be very careful when you talk to a debt collector or creditor about your debt.

-They might try to get you to say something or take an action that could restart the statute of limitations in Michigan.
+They might try to get you to say something or take an action that could restart the statute of limitations.
 If you cannot repay the debt, it could be best to avoid talking to the debt collector or creditor without first speaking with a bankruptcy lawyer or debt collection lawsuit attorney.
 An attorney advises you about your legal rights and options for dealing with time-barred and old debts.

 Are Old or Time-Barred Debts Still On My Credit Report?